The Space Complexity of 2-Dimensional Approximate Range Counting: Introduction

 namely, we are looking at the coloring that minimizes the color difference of any range in $\Rcal$.
+This kind of discrepancy is called {\em combinatorial discrepancy} or sometimes {\em red-blue discrepancy}.
 Taking the maximum over all point sets of size $n$, we say that the combinatorial discrepancy of $\Rcal$ is $\disc(n,\Rcal)=\max_{\abs{P}=n}\disc(P,\Rcal)$.

 There is a close relationship between combinatorial discrepancy and $\eps$-approximations, as observed by Beck \cite{beck1981balanced}.
 For orthogonal ranges, the relationship is particularly simple: The combinatorial discrepancy is at most $t(n)$ if and only if there is an $\eps$-approximation of size $O(\frac{1}{\eps}t(\frac{1}{\eps}))$.
 In fact, all the aforementioned results on $\eps$-approximations follow from the corresponding results on combinatorial discrepancy.
-So the current upper bound on the combinatorial discrepancy of orthogonal rectangles in 2 dimensions is $O(\log^{2.5} n)$ \cite{srinivasan1997improving}.
+So the current upper bound on the combinatorial discrepancy of $\Rcal_2$ is $O(\log^{2.5} n)$ \cite{srinivasan1997improving}.
 The lower bound is $\Omega(\log n)$ \cite{beck1981balanced}, which follows from the Lebesgue discrepancy lower bound (see below).
 Closing the $\Theta(\log^{1.5}n)$ gap between the upper and the lower bound remains a major open problem in discrepancy theory.
-In $d\ge 3$ dimensions, the current best upper bound is $O(\log^{d+1/2} n)$ by Larsen \cite{larsen11:_range}, while the lower bound is $\Omega((\log n)^{(d-1)/2+\eta})$, where $\eta=\eta(d)$ is a small constant depending on $d$ \cite{bilyk08}.
+For orthogonal ranges in $d\ge 3$ dimensions, the current best upper bound is $O(\log^{d+1/2} n)$ by Larsen \cite{larsen11:_range}, while the lower bound is $\Omega((\log n)^{d-1})$ , which is recently proved by Matou{\v{s}}ek and Nikolov~\cite{matouvsek2015combinatorial}.

 \paragraph{Lebesgue discrepancy.} Suppose the points of $P$ are in the unit square $[0,1)^2$.
 The Lebesgue discrepancy of $(P, \Rcal)$ is defined to be

 The Lebesgue discrepancy describes how uniformly the point set $P$ is distributed in $[0,1)^2$.
 Taking the infimum over all point sets of size $n$, we say that the Lebesgue discrepancy of $\Rcal$ is $D(n,\Rcal)=\inf_{\abs{P}=n}D(P,\Rcal)$.